752963e64/ash.setup/README.md

 and just one IP doesn't...
 IT's CLEAR like water... only idiot doesn't understand what's happening here... :D

-We have A nice discovery here :)
+THEY LOVES GANGBANG in your devices and it's obvious from their behavior :D We have A nice discovery here... they watching me... :)

-# I love dumbasses :D
+#### I love dumbasses :D

 we need to modify their modifications to be free as in freedom... damn it I can't belive I spotted them so easily. :DDDDD

-#### this feature is in pause for sabotage by the kernel team!
+# this feature is in pause for sabotage by the kernel team!
 YEAH!!! :D

 an attacker is far to be able to route back host to the wan without performing zig zag in some known place.